syspons-dev/monitoring-ai/graphs/src/graphs/remoteGraph/README.md

-# External Graph Service
+# Remote Graph Service

-The External Graph service provides a way to integrate externally deployed LangGraph graphs via REST API.
+The Remote Graph service provides a way to integrate remotely deployed LangGraph graphs via REST API.
 This allows you to use graphs that are deployed separately from your main application.

 ## Overview

-`MonitoringAiExternalGraph` acts as a proxy that forwards graph invocations to an external service via HTTP POST requests.
+`MonitoringAiRemoteGraph` acts as a proxy that forwards graph invocations to a remote service via HTTP POST requests.
 It maintains the same interface as other graph implementations for consistency.

 ## Features

-- **External Graph Integration**: Connect to graphs deployed on separate servers
+- **Remote Graph Integration**: Connect to graphs deployed on separate servers
 - **Configurable Authentication**: Optional API key support via Bearer token
 - **Timeout Control**: Configurable request timeout with abort handling
 - **Error Handling**: Comprehensive error messages for debugging